stefanfries/depot-butler/docs/COOKIE_AUTHENTICATION.md

 ## Cookie Lifespan

-The `.AspNetCore.Cookies` cookie typically expires after approximately **30 days**, though the exact expiration is set by the server.
-The system will send email alerts when the cookie is about to expire (3 days warning).
+The `.AspNetCore.Cookies` cookie typically expires after approximately **3 days**, though the exact expiration is set by the server.
+The system will send email alerts when the cookie is about to expire.
+The warning threshold is configurable via the `cookie_warning_days` setting in MongoDB (default: 5 days before expiration).

 ## MongoDB Cookie Setup